innateessence/innateessence/README.md

 ### Notes for recruiters and hiring managers

-* I am looking for Mid-level to Senior level roles.
+* I am looking for Mid-level or Senior level roles.
 These roles fit my skill set best.
 * I have a strong preference for Remote/Hybrid roles.
 * You can find my LinkedIn on the left-hand side-bar